 ESU´s Chair says the proposal will have a negative impact

 Karina Ufert, Chairperson of the European Students’ Union (ESU), supports wholeheartedly the arguments put forth by Finnish students.
 “It is not only unfair to discriminate students based on nationality but also harmful to Finland’s own interests as it would diminish its diverse student population.
-Finnish authorities must take previous experience and research from other countries into account when they shape their policy for higher education.
+Finnish authorities must take previous experience and research from other countries when they shape their policy for higher education.
 Tuition fees would send international students the message that they should not go to Finland to study instead of encouraging them to stay,” highlights Ufert.

 Finland spent 6,4 per cent of its gross domestic product (GDP) on education in 2009, just above the 6,2 per cent average of OECD countries.
-It ranks in eleventh place when compared to how much other OECD members spend proportionally of their GDP on education.
+It ranks in eleventh place compared to how much other OECD members spend proportionally of their GDP on education.
 More OECD countries have decided to charge higher tuition fees for international students than for national ones in the past years.=

 — END —